GM workers vote to strike at Brazil factory

-SAO PAULO (Reuters) - Workers at General Motors’ Gravataí Industrial Complex in southern Brazil voted to strike on Wednesday over demands for higher pay and a shorter work week.
+SAO PAULO, April 24 (Reuters) - Workers at General Motors’ Gravataí Industrial Complex in southern Brazil voted to strike on Wednesday over demands for higher pay and a shorter work week.

 Workers from the plant’s first and third shifts have voted in favor of the strike, and second-shift workers are expected to approve the measure at a Wednesday afternoon assembly, according to Valcir Ascari, head of the Gravataí Metalworkers’ Union.